 Signed and dated by Lloyd Loar on March 31st 1924

-Headstock: Slanted 'The Gibson' logo with added rhinestones
+Headstock: Slanted 'The Gibson' logo with rhinestones added by a previous owner

-Neck/fingerboard: 20 fret fingerboard with pointed end, dot inlays start at the fifth fret
+Neck/fingerboard: 20 fret fingerboard with pointed end, dot inlays from the fifth fret

 Images courtesy of Gary